Updated April 2017

 is a virtual workspace designed to promote teaching and learning, as well as collaboration between members of the Rice University Community.
 Instructors, researchers and students will find tools that will help them create websites for collaboration and course management.

 The department also offers space on their server.
 Any ECE affiliated student, faculty or staff member may request an account on the ECE server, for the purpose of storing information or publishing information on the Web.
 Account creation must be sponsored by a faculty member or department administrator.
 A purpose for the account must be defined when requesting the creation, and you must provide a non-Rice email as a form of contact.
 A maximum of 2g is provided (exceptions may be possible).
-To request an account, contact Chris Turner
+To request an account, contact the helpdesk.

 ECE Server User Responsibilities: it is the responsibility of the account holder to login every 4 months and keep the account updated.
 Accounts identified as stale will be locked.
 Stale accounts are defined as an account with no logins for at least two years.
-Account access can be reinstated by contacting Chris Turner or Jennifer Hunter.
+Account access can be reinstated by contacting the helpdesk.
 Stale accounts will remain stale for 3 years before they are removed from the server and files archived.
 The storage is for your own personal use, though all webpages are encouraged to use the provided template and provide a standard set of information.
 Accounts must abide by all local, state and federal laws, as well as the University Honor Code.
 Accounts found to be violating policy will be removed from the server immediately, and the user will lose privileges.
 Temporary Accounts may be provided, those will expire and be archived after 1 year, unless a request for extension is made.